We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Hot yoga.
 Blow-dryers.
 August in the city.
 It’s hot out there, and your body needs a way to cool itself down.
 It does this by sweating.
 And sweat isn’t relegated to the armpits.
-It often flows from sensitive areas like your groin, butt, and boobs.
+It often flows from sensitive areas like your groin, butt, and breasts.

 Most bras are made with synthetic materials like polyester and rayon.
 Synthetic materials don’t “breathe.”
 This means they trap heat and prevent sweat from evaporating.